 Are you curious about the commercial cleaning business?
 Want to know what it takes to be timely, clean efficiently, and make sure that every task is completed?
 It is not difficult to learn this trade.
 It does, however, require focus and intentionality, believe it or not.
-Here are 2 best practices that will show you how to clean offices.
+Here are 2 best practices that will show you how to clean an office building.

 There are all types of office cleaning tips and tricks that you can easily search for online.
 You can quickly get access to cleaning lists, guides and procedures at the click of a mouse.
 Having lists like these are great especially if you’re just starting your commercial office building cleaning service business.

-As you grow your cleaning business, you will learn how to customize an office cleaning checklist to your liking – especially catered to your customer’s request.
+As you grow your cleaning business, you’ll learn how to customize cleaning services for each location.
 After all, each office or office building is different and will require different needs.
 And that’s exactly what these client profile printables will do.

 - You can keep track of each of your commercial office cleaning maintenance weekly schedule.